 - priority seat selection

 - airport lounge access (yay to lounge access)

 - inflight meals

 - flexibility to change flight dates and timings.

 SkyBoss also has exclusive seats right in the front of the plane (rows 1-3 usually) so you’re first on and off the plane.
 They do ‘partition’ off the area to try and offer as much exclusivity as a curtain in the aisle can give, but frankly I think people walking up and down the aisle who keep having to rip open the velcro closures can get a little annoying.

 The Skyboss seats do offer more legroom so I was very comfortable even when stuck in the middle seat at one point.
 Even better was the fact that i scored an empty row to myself on the flight up though, woohoo

 It was a short flight, but it went smoothly enough.
 Not much to say really, but an uneventful flight to me is the best kind of flight there is!

 Thanks again VietJetAir for the invite!
-I wish I had a bit more time to explore the city though and have more adventures… but I met some pretty amazing people on this trip – it’s rare you make friends on trips like these that you even end up hanging out with even after the trip is long over.
+I wish I had a bit more time to explore Ho Chi Minh City – I did spend an exhilarating evening on the back of a Vespa and checking out some of their war history, but I met some pretty amazing people on this trip – it’s rare you make friends on trips like these that you even end up hanging out with even after the trip is long over.